Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/plan.md

 - [x] Check the checkbox for the "Prepare the spaceship" requirement
 - [x] Click the dropdown arrow next to "Insert" button in the toolbar
 - [x] Click "Child Requirement" from the dropdown menu.
 You will see the new requirement directly underneath "Prepare the spaceship" and a little indented
-- [x] Give this new child requirement a name of "Pack my suitcase"
+- [x] Give this new child requirement a name of `Pack my suitcase`

 ![add third requirement](img/02-plan-04-features.gif)

-- [x] Click "Save and New" to add another requirement and give this is a name of "Take the right amount of rocket fuel"
+- [x] Click "Save and New" to add another requirement and give this is a name of `Take the right amount of rocket fuel`
 - [x] Finally, hit "Save" and then refresh the page

 You will see your 4 requirements and the top one has a different icon.
 This shows us that it is a parent requirement that has children nested inside it.